+Charac ters

-Characters - (minus sign) . (decimal point) 0 through 9
+(minus sign) (decimal point)

+0 through 9

-Configuration Using a FOUNDATION Fieldbus Host
+Configuration From a Fieldbus Host

 The transmitter can be configured from the optional local display or from a FOUNDATION fieldbus host.
-Some of the parameters can be configured from either the display and the host; others can be configured only from the display or the host.
+Some of the parameters can be configured from the display and the host; others can be configured only from the display or the host.